Sustainable Development Goal 5

+The COVID-19 pandemic in 2020 also posed a challenge in achieving gender equality.
+The impact of COVID-19 on women has been significant.
+Some examples include compounded economic impacts, increased unpaid care work (such as during school closures), an increase in domestic violence and other factors.

 Background

 The Sustainable Development Goals are a collection of 17 global goals set by the United Nations.
-The broad goals are linked yet each has its own targets to achieve.
-The SDGs cover a broad range of social and economic development issues.
-These include poverty, hunger, health, education, climate change, gender equality, water supply, sanitation, energy, urbanization, environment and social justice.
+The broad goals are thematically linked, yet each has its own specific targets to achieve.
+The SDGs cover a broad range of social and economic development issues, including poverty, hunger, health, education, climate change, gender equality, water supply, sanitation, energy, urbanization, environment and social justice.

 Targets, indicators and progress

 The targets and indicators for SDG 5 are extensive and provide equal opportunity for females (women and girls).
-Targets cover a broad crosscutting gender issues including ending all forms of discrimination against all females everywhere (Target 5.1), violence and exploitation of females (Target 5.2), eliminate practices such as female genital mutilation and forced marriages (Target 5.3), increase value of unpaid care and promote shared domestic responsibilities (Target 5.4), ensure full participation of women in leadership and decision-making (Target 5.5), ensuring access to universal reproductive rights and health (Target 5.6), fostering equal rights to economic resources, property ownership and financial services for women (Target 5.7), promoting empowerment of women through technology (Target 5.8) and adopting, strengthening policies and enforcing legislation for gender equality (Target 5.9).
+Targets cover a broad crosscutting gender issues including ending all forms of discrimination against all females everywhere (Target 5.1), violence and exploitation of females (Target 5.2), eliminate practices such as female genital mutilation and forced marriages (Target 5.3), increase value of unpaid care and promote shared domestic responsibilities (Target 5.4), ensure full participation of women in leadership and decision-making (Target 5.5), ensuring access to universal reproductive rights and health (Target 5.6), fostering equal rights to economic resources, property ownership and financial services for women (Target 5.a), promoting empowerment of women through technology (Target 5.b) and adopting, strengthening policies and enforcing legislation for gender equality (Target 5.c).

 Indicators represent the metrics by which the world aims to track whether these targets are achieved.